More Common Law materials.

 by the court of one hundred men.

 The praetor urbanus was elected annually.
-It was the
+It was the working of his

-old law afforded no remedy, the praetor urbanus could, upon a statement
+no remedy, the praetor urbanus could, upon a statement of facts by the

-of facts by the party, allow him an action, and put the facts, with the
+party, allow him an action, and put the facts, with the prop0er

-of the judex to whom he referred the matter.
+judex to whom he referred the matter.
 In this way, through the

 jurisdiction of the praetor urbanus, new actions, enforcing claims not